otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-rest-express-http.md

 ### Package JSON File

 The `package.json` file is used to manage the **Node.js** project.
-It contains information about the project, such as the name, version, and dependencies.
+It contains information about the project, such as the name, version and dependencies.

 > **Resource:** <https://docs.npmjs.com/files/package.json>